rlivingsus/misc/dream_stories.md

 Patience is not the ability to wait, but the ability to keep a good attitude while waiting - unknown

 Education is not about league tables or exam results, it is about opening doors for people and showing them rooms that would otherwise be hidden.
+If we can challenge children to try things and to learn what they can achieve then maybe one day we will be remembered with gratitude - Paul Sloane

 cute bonbon:
 ounce = oz = ozzz!!
 pound = lb = libs!!!
+crackers are still crackery (crispy)
+She likes Hacopontas (Pocahontas)

 The 1st rules of holes: when you’re in one, stop digging - Molly Ivins